Yucen-Liu/CSC207project/Readme.md

 ---

 ## Key Features
-- **Weather Forecasts**: Get real-time weather information for cities worldwide.
+- **Weather Forecasts**: Get real-time weather forecast information for cities worldwide.
 - **Saved Cities**: Save cities to a personalized list for easy access.
 - **Sorting and Filtering**: Sort saved cities based on different criteria such as temperature or weather conditions.
-- **Historical Data**: View the weather history for a city over the past five days.
+- **Detailed Information**: View the detailed weather information for cities.
 - **Nearby Cities**: Find and filter cities near a specific location based on latitude and longitude.

 ---